Daikon

 Seasonality

-Fall through early spring (October-February in Northern Hemisphere)
+Winter months (November through March in Northern Hemisphere)

-Year-round in most markets, though best quality and sweetness in cooler months
+Year-round in most markets, though quality peaks in winter; spring varieties available April-May

 Best Months